 The event wrapped up with Miller sharing a real-life story of InterVision’s quick action to help a client recover from a ransomware event this past spring.
 You can read that case study here.

-If you want to learn more about InterVision’s trusted approach to DRaaS and BaaS, which together emphasize ransomware recoverability, reach out to us here.
+If you want to learn more about InterVision’s trusted approach to DRaaS and BaaS, which together emphasize ransomware recoverability in our Ransomware Protection as a Service (RPaaS) offering, reach out to us here.